zSuperMicrowave/personal-website/src/content/post/engine-simulator.md

 ## A Bit of History

 The project started as a silly idea that, by design, didn’t work.\
 As usual, I was having fun coming up with ridiculous ideas to code in my favorite game engine, *Godot*, when I suddenly decided to recreate the sound of a car engine by synthesizing it.
-It seemed like a small, accessible project—at least until I realized how hard it was to make something sound like a real car engine!
+A really small accessible project I must say, and indeed it wasn't much before I realised how hard it was to make something sound like a car engine!

 At first, my code couldn’t synthesize anything but a weird, pitch-changing fart sound.
 But I was learning a lot along the way.
 Failing gave me insights into how sound might work, and trying again helped me confirm my hypotheses.
 I started to learn new things about sound!
 However, the project seemed doomed to fail.
 It wasn’t even a real project at that stage, so I assumed I’d eventually delete the folder to free up some space on my PC.
 But surprisingly, that didn’t happen!